Miyunn/function-row-to-number-row/Readme.txt

-Double click on scroll.exe to launch
+Download and Launch on scroll.exe to use the script
 If autostart is required

 1. Put autostart.bat in the startup folder